Prosecutors look into spate of horse deaths at Santa Anita

 ARCADIA, Calif.
 (AP) — Investigators with a prosecutors’ office have been assigned to help look into 22 recent horse deaths at Santa Anita, a spokesman for the Los Angeles County district attorney’s office said Friday.

-The investigators will work with the California Horse Racing Board as it probes the deaths, said district attorney’s spokesman Greg Risling said.
+The investigators will work with the California Horse Racing Board as it probes the deaths, district attorney spokesman Greg Risling said.

 He declined to say what sparked his office’s involvement and when the decision was made.

-The most recent horse death happened Thursday, when a local news station, KTTV-TV, captured video of a 3-year-old named Princess Lili B breaking down just past the finish line after a half-mile workout.
+The most recent horse death happened Thursday when a 3-year-old filly broke down just past the finish line after a half-mile workout.
 That marked the 22nd death at the track since the winter meet began Dec.
 26.

 Most Read Nation & World Stories